 Archaeology of the Netherlands

-The thoroughly renovated department Archaeology of the Netherlands is a unique permanent exhibition.
-It opened January 2011 and is the only complete survey of the archaeological history of the Netherlands.
+The permanent exhibition Archaeology of the Netherlands is a unique permanent exhibition: it offers you the only complete survey of the archaeological history of the Netherlands.
 Focusing on 75 major archaeological sites, it takes you through 300,000 years of history, as you follow the trail of discoveries through time.
-The journey begins in early prehistory, leads through the Roman period, passes through the early and late Middle Ages, and ends in the modern era.
+The journey begins in early prehistory, leads through the Roman period, followed by the early and late Middle Ages, and ends in the modern era.

 300,000 years of history

-The objects in the department span a vast period of time, illustrating a full 300,000 years of history.
-More than 2,000 items are on display, including classics from the museum's collection such as a rolled-up sword and urn from a 'royal' grave in Oss (700-550 BC), or a hoard of Viking silver from Wieringen (c.
-AD 850).
+The objects in the exhibition span a vast period of time, illustrating a full 300,000 years of history.
+More than 2,000 items are on display, including classics from the museum’s collection such as a rolled-up sword and urn from a ‘royal’ grave in Oss (700-550 BC), and a hoard of Viking silver from Wieringen (c.
+850 AD).
 But there are also many recent and unexpected finds on display.
 You will meet Krijn, the first Dutch Neanderthal.
 And you will see a hearth that last burned 11,650 years ago, a spiral of gold from the Early Middle Ages, a complete fifteenth-century ship, a Renaissance milestone, and a toothbrush used by a German army officer in the Second World War.

 The timeline, meeting places, and dreams for children